thebel1/thpimon/README.md

 Note: you will need to reboot the RPi after installing the VIB.

 I would recommend downloading the Python library in ./pyUtil/pimonLib/ to interact with the thpimon character device.

+Note: You may need to manually change the `PIMON_DEVICE_PATH` variable in `./pyUtil/gpioLib/__init__.py` to reflect the correct name for the character device.
+This is due to a limitation in the current version of the VMKernel API.